 be served with ETag caching (or weak Cache-Control settings such

-) to ensure the client has the
+as must-revalidate) to ensure the client has the

 most up-to-date version.
 However, all subresources are specified